robots-that-learn/robots-that-learn.github.io/index.md

 ### [[Zoom link]](https://berkeley.zoom.us/j/99993523785?pwd=ihiUdf7jZ3UtAMBobMc5Y5GHoOSiOu.1)

-*Note: The first class session (9/9) will be both in person and on Zoom to accommodate both enrolled and waitlisted attendees.
-From 9/16, the lectures will only be in person and we expect everyone to attend in person.*
+*Note: The first two class sessions (9/9, 9/16) will be both in person and on Zoom to accommodate both enrolled and waitlisted attendees.
+From 9/23, the lectures will only be in person and we expect everyone to attend in person.*

 ## ~ Welcome from Jitendra ~